michael-camilleri/vjagg/README.md

 # VJAGG

-This repository contains all the code to go with the Paper "VJAGG - A Thick Client Smart-Phone Journey Detection Algorithm".
+This repository contains the code associated with the Paper "VJAGG - A Thick Client Smart-Phone Journey Detection Algorithm".
 This includes:
  1. Android and iOS Application Code for the VJAGG app.
  2. Server-Side Code for storage and retrieval of data.
  3. Code and Data to generate the Result-Figures in the paper.